AlanGarciaAtos/learning-plan-angular/12_angular/notes.md

 **ngOnDestroy:** Called once the component is about to be destroyed

+## Routing

+A way to change what the user sees by showing and hiding some specific webpage contents, rather than going out to the server to get a new page.

+Angular ships with its own router which allows you to change the URL in the URL bar and still only use one page but then exchange major parts or a lot of parts of that page, so that to the user, it really looks like a new page was loaded because maybe only the header is the same but behind the scenes, it is still Javascript changing a lot of parts in your DOM, in your page, making it look like a new page was rendered but you're still in the Angular world in your single page application.

+0:30

 ### Lesson I need to see again (probably)

 1- 16_How an Angular App gets Loaded and Started.
 See where all the imports and how files are connected